NwDPiter/NwDPiter/README.md

   </a>
 </p>

-👋 But you can call me piter, I'm learning to program now, but I have knowledge of devops, testing, observability and development.
+👋 But you can call me piter, I'm learning about programming languages now, but I have knowledge of devops, testing, observability and development.

 <h3>🧠 Technical Knowledge</h3>